harel-coffee/hyperimp-auto/experiment_1/README.md

 ```
 Where you replace `$CONTAINERNAME` with the name you want to give to the docker container, and `$APIKEY` with your OpenML apikey.
 The progress of the container will be printed realtime in the terminal, but can also be retrieved using `docker logs $CONTAINERNAME`.

+At this point only "svm" and "random_forest" are supported.
+The search space is defined in the file [search_space.py](hyperimp/study/search_space.py).
+The training timeout time of a single experiment is 40 minutes.

 ## Retrieve log data
 If, for some reason, runs could not be uploaded to OpenML, the predictions.csv, run.xml, and parameters.pickle files can be retrieved by running `docker cp $CONTAINERNAME:/root/results ./experiments`.